Bursaries and Scholarships

 Please tick the appropriate box on the application form.

-You will be sent a provisional declaration of income form immediately after the closing date for admission.
+You will be sent a declaration of Income form after your child has sat the entrance exam and has achieved a score that may qualify for financial assistance.
 The form will require:

-- a declaration of your income for the year ending 5th April 2020
+- A declaration of your income for the year ending 5th April 2023

-- an estimate of your income for the fiscal year 2020 to 2021
+- An estimate of your income for the fiscal year 2023 to 2024

-- details of savings and other assets as at 31st December 2020
+- Details of savings and other assets as at 31st December 2023

 Offer of a place